Oracle Corporation

 As the Internet gained prominence, Oracle focused on developing products that catered to the evolving technological landscape.
 In 2000, the company launched Oracle 9i, which included features for building and deploying Internet applications.
 This release allowed businesses to leverage the Internet for data management and application delivery.

-In 2004, Oracle expanded its product portfolio by acquiring PeopleSoft, a leading HR and financial management software provider, for $10.3 billion.
-This acquisition strengthened Oracle’s application market position and broadened its customer base.
+In 2004, Oracle expanded its product portfolio by acquiring PeopleSoft, a leading provider of HR and financial management software, for $10.3 billion.
+This acquisition strengthened Oracle’s market position in the application space and broadened its customer base.

 Expansion into Cloud Computing (2006–2011)

 Recognizing the shift towards cloud computing, Oracle began investing heavily in cloud technologies.
-In 2008, the company introduced Oracle Cloud, offering a range of cloud services, including infrastructure as a service (IaaS) and platform as a service (PaaS).
-This strategic pivot aimed to compete with other technology giants like Amazon and Microsoft.
+In 2008, the company introduced Oracle Cloud, offering a range of cloud services, including infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS).
+This strategic pivot aimed to compete with other technology giants, such as Amazon and Microsoft.

 In 2010, Oracle released Oracle Database 11g, which featured advanced capabilities for cloud environments, including automation and self-service options.
-The company continued to enhance its cloud offerings through various acquisitions, including the purchase of Sun Microsystems in 2010, which brought hardware solutions into Oracle’s portfolio.
+The company continued to enhance its cloud offerings through various acquisitions, including the 2010 purchase of Sun Microsystems, which brought hardware solutions into Oracle’s portfolio.

 Leadership Changes and Strategic Shifts (2012–2016)

-In 2014, Oracle announced the retirement of co-founder Larry Ellison as CEO and appointed Safra Catz and Mark Hurd as co-CEOs.
+In 2014, Oracle announced the retirement of co-founder Larry Ellison as CEO and the appointment of Safra Catz and Mark Hurd as co-CEOs.
 This transition marked a new era for the company, with a renewed focus on cloud growth and innovation.

 During this period, Oracle accelerated its cloud strategy, launching Oracle Cloud Infrastructure (OCI) in 2016.
 OCI provided a robust platform for running enterprise workloads in the cloud, offering customers enhanced performance, security, and flexibility.